 For Dartmouth engineers, the box does not exist.

-A single department brings together faculty with expertise in a range of engineering and science disciplines.
+Unencumbered by departmental divisions, Thayer School's integrated community brings together faculty with expertise in a range of engineering and science disciplines.
 Students are mentored by teachers who are not only experts in one or more fields but also generalists who can envision solutions that cut across traditional disciplines.

 The Dartmouth engineer is a versatile thinker who can define a problem, place it within the broad social and economic contexts, and articulate a clear vision for the solution.
 Because their skills can be adapted across disciplines, Dartmouth engineers can more easily stay at the forefront as technology advances.